bitburner-official/bitburner-src/markdown/bitburner.userinterface.createconnectlink.md

 </td><td>

-host names or ip addresses of servers to connect to.
+Hostnames or IP addresses of servers to connect to.

 </td></tr>